withaspirit/Elevator-Simulation/README.md

 <br>

+#### Description

 The program can be run as one program with the class Structure.
 The program can also be run as multiple separate programs with the classes Scheduler, ElevatorSubsystem, and FloorSubsystem.

 The multiple programs can be started manually or automatically.
-To start it manually, run the main methods of the following classes in order: Scheduler, ElevatorSubsystem, and FloorSubsystem.
+To start it manually, run the main methods of the following classes in order: ElevatorSubsystem, FloorSubsystem and Scheduler.
 Running them all automatically with a single button press depends on the IDE used.
 See instructions below for details.

 #### Eclipse

-- Set the Run Configuration to run these classes in order: Scheduler, ElevatorSubsystem, and FloorSubsystem.
+- Set the Run Configuration to run these classes in order: ElevatorSubsystem, FloorSubsystem, and Scheduler.

 #### IntelliJ

-IntelliJ does not allow ordered run configurations, so the Multirun plugin is used.
+As IntelliJ does not allow ordered run configurations, the Multirun plugin is used.

 Instructions:
-- To install Multirun, click the Setting icon in the top right corner of IntelliJ.
+1. To install Multirun, click the Setting icon in the top right corner of IntelliJ.
 Select plugins.
-- Search for Multirun in the plugins list.
+2. Search for Multirun in the plugins list.
 If it does not show up, there should be an option to search aftermarket plugins which you can click.
-- Click the install button
+3. Click the install button.
-- Multirun should now be installed and ready to use.
+4. Multirun should now be installed and ready to use.
-- The run option should now be available in IntelliJ's run configurations.
+5. The run option should now be available in IntelliJ's run configurations.

 </details>